14 Sep Helping Kids with ADHD Finish Their Homework and Chores

 Note – Some ADHD children perform better under pressure, while others do not.
 Adding additional stress can elicit unwanted anxiety in some individuals.

 However, this strategy helped Sarah break down large mundane tasks into smaller timed pieces.
-For example, now cleaning the house looks more manageable to her.
+For example, it has made cleaning the house become more manageable for her.

 She says the more she learns about her brain, the easier her life becomes!

 A child with ADHD is too much in the present and cannot see into the future.
 They do not know how fast time is passing.
 It may be 30 minutes for you, but an ADHD child perceives it as 15 minutes or 10.